MY ESCAPES FROM AMERICA--

 While we were there, a family with a teen age daughter was in residence.
 I was in fourth grade, and girls were still at best a novelty, more often, a pain to deal with.
 This girl and her family had no business going to Africa to be missionaries because the parents were troubled, and the daughter had thoroughly baptized herself in Hollywood and love songs.
 She would corner me and sing love songs like Sweet Lailani and she would tell me about movies she had seen.
 At first I was fascinated, but eventually I started avoiding her.
 I was NOT ready for a teeny bopper, but there were other things lurking about also.

 There was Lillian Halstead.
 She had been a missionary all her life in the Congo.
 She had zeal like no other lady I had ever seen.
 She had been sent home to retire, and there was gossip years later in my hearing to the effect that she went a bit off in some way, what with bouts of malaria and the steamy heat of the Congo.
+Rain forest living has a way of working on your brain.
 I could not tell it though.
 Every day she went out with a big load of Gospel tracts and dove into the subway system.
 She would lay tracts on railings and other flat surfaces and then come back to the mission HQ.
 The next day she did the same, but half an hour later.
 She did a whole rotation daily, covering the rush hour crowds at half hour intervals, and then she went back and started it all over.
 I was in awe of an old lady who could figure out how to get the Gospel to everyone in NYC, or so it seemed to me.
 NEVER in all my visits to NYC, did I see anyone else with the amount of zeal Lillian had for giving out the Gospel right where she was.

 But, Lillian was also a terror to me, while I admired her.
 She decided I needed to memorize Scripture verses.
 She gave me a New Testament with Psalms, and she made a list on paper of the verses she expected me to memorize and glued the list in the fly leaf.
 She did not ask my permission, and she did not ask my Dad.
 My Dad found out about it, and I was sure he would rescue me from Lillian, but he just grinned and let her have at me.
-I could not hate this lady because while grilling me on verses she would tell stories from Congo that would make the hair on my neck stand up.
+I could not hate this lady because while grilling me on Bible verses, and she would tell stories from Congo that would make the hair on my neck stand up.
 She was a great story teller.

 So, I would try to avoid the romantic air head teen age girl, and try to avoid Lillian, and lose every time.
 I still recall time after time being nailed by the girl, being in the middle of Sweet Lalani, and sweet Lillian coming to my rescue, only to set me down and drill Bible verses for an hour.
 That was when I first took a liking to the book of Psalms, and I still find myself opening to Psalm 103, her favorite, when I need to talk to myself about the Lord.

 I still recall the terrifying feeling I had when we once had to take the subway at the fifth level down.
 The station was damp, dark, and dirty.
-Stalactites hung from the ceiling, and I figured out they were alive-- some sort of algae of fungus-- with water dripping from them.
+Stalactites hung from the ceiling, and I figured out they were alive-- some sort of algae or fungus-- with water dripping from them.
 My Dad speculated that the water might come from leaky sewers, so I tried to weave back and forth so I would not get dripped on.
 I promise you, if your kid lacks an imagination or creativity, take him to New York City for a week or two, and he will have exciting nightmares for years.

 Subway trains were dirty back then, the stations were dirty, hey, New York city was dirty.
 There was graffiti all over the subway walls, the trains, and anything flat, and all of NYC had some sort of gray-black crud on everything, even the trees.
 The trees, what few there were, were encased in a wrought iron fence so people could not drown them in urine when they walked their dogs.
 I did not like subways, and I have avoided them the rest of my life on other visits to NYC.
 Anyone who gets a romantic feeling from diving down the mouth of a viper that big, and who gets a rush from breathing ozone, is just the sort of person who will love NYC.